ernst-kion-ext/certmanager-frontend/README.md

 - [ ] Remove field for limiting the certificates
 - [ ] Implement loading indicators for async actions
 - [ ] Add links to the vault url on the data
-- [ ] Daysleft is giving an absolute value, but it should show a negative value when it's expired
 - [ ] Implement pagination for certificate lists
 - [ ] Fix signature buttons
-- [ ] Implement column resizing
 - [ ] change some column filter into checkboxes/datepicker